Deducteam/lambdapi/doc/commands.rst

 Adding sets of rules allows to maintain confluence.

-Examples of patterns are available in `patterns.lp <https://github.com/Deducteam/lambdapi/blob/master/tests/OK/patterns.lp>`__.
+Other examples of patterns are available in `patterns.lp <https://github.com/Deducteam/lambdapi/blob/master/tests/OK/patterns.lp>`__.

+.. _notation:

 ``notation``
 ----------------